 Looking for ideas on what to do in Big Sur?
 Find some of the most stunning places to explore on your Big Sur day trip and make the most of your California coast road trip.

 I had a day-dream of road tripping along one of the worlds most iconic ocean roads, The Big Sur in California, USA driving a convertible Mustang.
 Wind blowing through my hair as I breathed in the amazing turquoise waters and stunning views.

-Reality may have hit when trying to figure out the logistics of taking the drive with three children and our luggage ( I will get the hang of packing light one day).
+Reality may have hit when trying to figure out the logistics of exploring the Big Sur with kids and fitting in all our luggage ( I will get the hang of packing light one day).

 Cue a mum bus.

 Then the weather, in true coast style was overcast and misty.

 We couldn’t have had more of a great time visiting Big Sur.

 Table of Contents

 Big Sur California

 Big Sur is in California and on the Central Coast.